Go to content

 Doctoral School of Society, Politics & Public Health

-PhD students of the Doctoral School of Society, Politics & Public Health (ED SP2) are committed to helping new arrivals, particularly French or international candidates who have not completed their university studies in Bordeaux or France, to adapt and integrate into university life.
+PhD students of the Doctoral School of Society, Politics & Public Health (ED SP2) are committed to helping new arrivals to adapt and integrate into university life, particularly French or international candidates who did not do their Bachelor's or Master's degrees in Bordeaux or anywhere in France.

 More specifically, our PhD students can help you:

-• with the missions of the various departments (laboratories, doctoral schools, the Graduate Research School);
+• to comprehend the roles played by the various facilities (laboratories, doctoral schools, the Graduate Research School);

-• by answering general questions, particularly those relating to individual thesis committees;
+• by answering general questions, particularly those related to individual thesis committees;

 • etc.